MAT-IV/MAT-IV.github.io/teams.md

         <!-- Overview -->
         <h3>Overview</h3>
         <p>
-          As part of my senior capstone, I was a member of the 2025 Texas A&amp;M Formula SAE Internal Combustion design team, where I contributed to the aerodynamic development and performance validation of a Formula-style race car built for international competition.
-The vehicle was designed and evaluated across a series of static design reviews and dynamic performance events emphasizing acceleration, cornering capability, efficiency, and endurance.
+          As part of my senior capstone, I was a member of the 2025 Texas A&M Formula SAE Internal Combustion team, contributing to the aerodynamic development and performance validation of a Formula-style race car built for international competition.
+The vehicle was evaluated through a combination of static design reviews and dynamic events emphasizing acceleration, cornering performance, efficiency, and endurance.
           <br><br>
           My primary technical contributions centered on full-vehicle aerodynamic simulation, composite manufacturing, and track-based validation.
-I conducted CFD analyses of the complete aerodynamic package to evaluate downforce and drag trade-offs under realistic operating conditions, including the effects of pitch, roll, and yaw.
-These simulations informed iterative design decisions while accounting for manufacturing feasibility, packaging constraints, and integration with the overall vehicle system.
+I conducted CFD analyses of the complete aerodynamic package using ANSYS Fluent, evaluating downforce and drag across realistic operating conditions, including the effects of pitch, roll, and yaw encountered during worst case braking maneuvers.
+Geometry was developed and iterated in SolidWorks, with simulation results informing design changes while accounting for packaging constraints and manufacturing feasibility.
           <br><br>
-          In parallel, I supported the fabrication and assembly of carbon fiber aerodynamic components and participated in on-track testing to correlate simulation predictions with observed vehicle behavior.
-This simulation-to-testing workflow was used to refine the aerodynamic package and improve performance in cornering- and endurance-dominated events.
+          In parallel, I supported the fabrication and assembly of carbon fiber aerodynamic components using wet layup and vacuum bagging techniques, and participated in on-track testing to validate simulation results.
+Aerodynamic behavior was assessed using tuft testing, telemetry, and lap-time comparisons, allowing CFD predictions to be correlated with real-world performance.
+This simulation-to-testing workflow was used to refine the aerodynamic package and improve performance in cornering and endurance dominated events.
         </p>

         <!-- Responsibilities -->
         <h3>Responsibilities</h3>
         <ul>
-          <li>Full-vehicle CFD under pitch, roll, and yaw to balance downforce and drag.</li>
+          <li>Conducted full-vehicle CFD in ANSYS Fluent under pitch, roll, and yaw to balance downforce, drag, and vehicle stability.</li>
+          <li>Modeled and iterated aerodynamic geometry in SolidWorks, coordinating design changes with manufacturing and packaging constraints.</li>
-          <li>Design and integration of carbon fiber aerodynamic components.</li>
+          <li>Fabricated and integrated carbon fiber aerodynamic components using wet layup and vacuum bag vacuum bagging methods.</li>
-          <li>Trackside data collection and correlation between CFD and telemetry.</li>
+          <li>Performed trackside aerodynamic validation, including tuft testing and telemetry analysis, to correlate CFD results with on-track behavior.</li>
+          <li>Evaluated aerodynamic impact using lap-time comparisons across testing sessions to quantify performance gains.</li>
         </ul>

         <!-- Small image gallery -->